jimmyfyx/F1-Tenth-Autonomous-System/README.md

 - Jiankun Yang

 ## Acknowledgements
-- Special thanks to all the ECE484 course staff for guidance
+- Special thanks to all the ECE484 course staff in Spring 2024 for guidance
 - Resources from the F1-Tenth community